meilisearch/documentation/learn/cookbooks/azure.md

 ## One-Click Deploy

-You can deploy a Meilisearch instance via the official [Meilisearch Docker image](https://hub.docker.com/r/getmeili/meilisearch) by clicking the following button
+You can deploy a Meilisearch instance via the official [Meilisearch Docker image](https://hub.docker.com/r/getmeili/meilisearch) by clicking the following button:

 [![Deploy To Azure](https://raw.githubusercontent.com/Azure/azure-quickstart-templates/master/1-CONTRIBUTION-GUIDE/images/deploytoazure.svg?sanitize=true)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fcmaneu%2Fmeilisearch-on-azure%2Fmain%2Fmain.json).

 ![The Azure portal prompting for information to deploy Meilisearch](/azure/01.azure-deploy-button.png)

 When clicking this button, you'll be redirected to the Azure Portal, and asked a few questions:

 - **Region**: This is the deployment region.
 You should select a region close to you or your users,
 - **Environment**: The name of the environment you want to deploy to, like `dev` (for development) or `prod` (for production).
 This settings has no effects on the type of resources deployed.
 It's just for convenience.